Saturday, December 07, 2024

 By Janice Hardy, @Janice_Hardy

-December is both a fun month and a rough month.
+December is both a fun and a rough month.
 The holidays and festivities keep everyone busy and smiling, but that constant string of tasks and events wears on a person—especially us writers.
 It can be hard to write when all our energy is going to prepping, handling, and enjoying the holidays.

 It’s also the end of a potentially long year of “I need to hit X goal.”
 You wanted to revise that novel, write that novel, publish that ebook, go on that book tour, revamp your website, and so on and so on….
-This is the last few weeks to compete those goal(s) and the pressure is on.
-However, the motivation to actually do it is wanning or missing.

-I suspect I’m not alone in this, so here are some tips on pushing past the end-of-year fatigue and holiday stress, and getting that final 2016 goal completed:
+I suspect I’m not alone in this, so here are some tips on pushing past the end-of-year fatigue and holiday stress, and getting that final goal completed:

-1. Give yourself time to wrap up the tasks you know are going to get in your way
+1. Give yourself time to wrap up the tasks you know are going to get in your way.

-2. Set reasonable daily goals to finish it
+2. Set reasonable daily goals to finish.

 You know what you want to get done, so be smart about how much time you allow to do it.
 Figuring out what you need to do every day to hit that final goal helps tremendously, and makes the task more manageable.

-3. Find outlets for the stress
+3. Find outlets for the stress.

 There will be days when you need to work and can’t due to holiday stress, so prepare for them.
-A friend of mine recently told me of a wonderful tip she heard at a recent conference (I forget where and who), but the keynote speaker said she wrote for 30 minutes, then took a five minute break and did something small—picked up, exercised, walked around the block, etc. My friend tried it and had the most productive writing day she’s had in ages.
+A friend of mine recently told me of a wonderful tip she heard at a conference (I forget where and who), but the keynote speaker said she wrote for 30 minutes, then took a five-minute break and did something small—picked up, exercised, walked around the block, etc. My friend tried it and had the most productive writing day she’s had in ages.

-Some other stress-reliving options:
+Some other stress-relieving options:

 Get out in the sunshine: